-(v) If the exporters have not reached agreement amongst themselves as to their proportionate quotas, these shall be fixed by the General Council, which shall pay attention, amongst other considerations, to the proportionate share of the export trade on the average of the previous three years.
-Whether the quotas are initially determined by agreement among the exporters or otherwise, the General Council shall diminish the share, progressively in each year in which restriction is in force, of any country which subsidises exports, which is a surplus country in the Clearing Union or which is a relatively high-cost producer; and increase the share of any country which is a deficit country in the Clearing Union or which is a relatively low-cost producer or which has special difficulties in producing alternative output.
+- (v) If the exporters have not reached agreement amongst themselves as to their proportionate quotas, these shall be fixed by the General Council, which shall have regard to the proportionate share of the export trade on the average of the previous three years, but shall diminish the share, progressively in each year in which restriction is in force, of any country which subsidises exports, which is a surplus country in the Clearing Union or which is a relatively high-cost producer; and increase the share of any country which is a deficit country in the Clearing Union or which is a relatively low-cost producer or which has special difficulties in producing alternative output. - at the lowest figure which corresponds to a reasonable international economic price for three-quarters of the exporting countries weighted according to their quotas.
+It shall also fix the absolute, as distinct from the proportiomate, quotas and shall only be liable to buy the excess of the absolute quota over exports sold in the market.

-(2) In Appendix II illustrations are given, for wheat and sugar, to show how much scope there is for better international practice in these respects.
+In Appendix II illustrations are given, for wheat and sugar, to show how much scope there is for better international practice in these respects.